schmelczer/great-ai/docs/how-to-guides/create-service.md

 ## With decorators

 GreatAI can decorate already decorated functions.
-The only restriction is that `@GreatAI.create` always have to come last.
-There are two built-in decorators that you can use to customise your function.
+The only restriction is that [@GreatAI.create][great_ai.deploy.GreatAI.create]  always has to come last.
+There are two built-in decorators that you can use to customise your function but you can you use any third-party decorator as well.

 ### Using `use_model`

-If you have previously saved a model with `save_model`, you can inject it into your function by calling `use_model`.
+If you have previously saved a model with [save_model][great_ai.save_model], you can inject it into your function by calling [@use_model][great_ai.use_model].

 ```python title="greeter_with_model.py"
 from great_ai import GreatAI, use_model